hansonryne/speedtest_rails/README.md

 Just install any dependencies for Rails (and rsync) in that base image and it should be good to go.

 ### Installing and Running
-An environment file needs to be build in the root of the directory before the application can start successfully.
+An environment file needs to be built in the root of the directory before the application can start successfully.

 ```
 cd repository